PLANT CARE + ADVICE

 Plant care advice in this section is derived from our personal experience with plants.
 In spite of the fact that we live, observe, grow and experiment with plants 24/7, it doesn’t mean that our experience and propagation success will apply in your house, greenhouse, the conditions you are able to provide.
 Everything that is outlined here, is merely an attempt to give you as much advice coming from our personal plant experience, to provide your new plants the best possible start in your homes.

 Information on this page is just a tip of an iceberg.
 Many well educated and much more experienced have written about aroids and their care.
 Please refer to our LINKS page for some invaluable resources.

 Endless volumes have been written on the subject of plant care.
 And this is the first and most important thing: educate yourself before purchasing a plant.
-Do not buy a plant just because it is “pretty”, just because it has nice variegation, or just because someone on insta has one…
+Do not buy a plant just because it is “pretty”, just because it has nice variegation, or just because someone on social media has one…

 Make sure that you are able to provide adequate conditions for your plant.
 It is very helpful to first learn how exactly the particular species grows in the wild and attempt to duplicate those optimal conditions as much as possible.